despair86/libsignal-protocol-c/CONTRIBUTING.md

 3. Install cURL from https://curl.haxx.se, we use it only to download the Netscape Navigator root cert bundle, manually grab from: https://curl.haxx.se/ca/cacert.pem and save as `rootcerts.pem`
 4. Compile and load either of PDCurses or `ncurses`.
+    - For PDCurses, you may have to copy/symlink `$LIB/wincon/pdcurses.lib` to `$LIB/curses.lib`.
+Ncurses automatically installs its headers and libraries in the expected locations.
+    - The PDCurses headers are provided as a convenience, and should be API compatible if linking against ncurses.

+### Windows (using msys2 or mingw-w64)

+1.  **Windows 7 only:**
+    * Install Microsoft .NET Framework 3.5:
+      (See Programs and Features/Optional Features)
+2. Install CMake from https://cmake.org/.
+32-bit build is recommended even in 64-bit installs
+    if core memory is at a premium on your site.
+3. Install cURL from https://curl.haxx.se, we use it only to download the Netscape Navigator root cert bundle, manually grab from: https://curl.haxx.se/ca/cacert.pem and save as `rootcerts.pem`
+4. Compile and load either of PDCurses or `ncurses`.
     - For PDCurses, you may have to copy/symlink `$LIB/wincon/libpdcursesstatic.a` to `$LIB/libcurses.a`.
 Ncurses automatically installs its headers and libraries in the expected locations.
     - The PDCurses headers are provided as a convenience, and should be API compatible if linking against ncurses.
+5. Alternatively, you can use MSYS2 `pacman` to install these from the MSYS2 AUR (along with the base `mingw-w64-$ARCH-[gcc|clang]` package)

 If you are developing on an older version of Windows, you should probably get the last version of Microsoft C available for your system, plus the Windows SDK for Windows Server 2003 R2.